Shanghai urges COVID lockdown patience as case numbers drop for first time in 2 weeks

 Business has also been disrupted.
 Volkswagen said it would partially shut production at its Shanghai factory on Thursday, due to a lack of parts from suppliers.

-In Shanghai the city government said it would try its best to prevent the pandemic from spreading further and secure daily necessities and medical services for everyone.
+In Shanghai the city government said it would try its best to prevent the pandemic from spreading further.

 "We implore residents to keep cooperating and follow the pandemic control and prevention guidelines.
 We can only safeguard our home and our city through everyone's efforts."